chaijs/chai-spies/README.md

 # Chai Spies

 This is an addon plugin for the [chai](https://github.com/chaijs/chai) assertion library.
 It provides the most basic function spy ability and tests.
-Though useful for small modules, you are probably going to want something more robust.
-Check out [jack](http://github.com/vesln/jack) for a full featured mock/stub/spy assertion library for use with chai.

 This library is primarily meant to serve as a starting point for anyone interested in developing chai plugins.
 If developing a module, you are welcome to use this as a starting point.
 I also encourage the use of the compile